Theophite/ya-Sattra/00 Index - Project Navigation.md

 **The Emperor**

 The Emperor is a deliberately mysterious figure whose nature is encoded in grammatical constraints rather than explicit description.
-This document describes the grammatical anomalies of the Emperor-word, the unique first-person pronoun, and what these constraints imply about the Emperor's nature.
-It catalogs what has emerged in missives over millennia and describes the vel-kerith orders.
-Consult it when writing scenes involving Imperial authority, missives, or characters interpreting the Emperor's communications.
+The Mysteries document describes what the Emperor actually is—the inner experiencing thing wrapped in the governance apparatus—what he perceives through his "windows" (the garden, the court), the vel-kerith orders, and the Young One who appeared with something burning.
+The Government document covers his constitutional role: the Standing Orders, Reserved Powers, and why the Satara cannot access him.
+Consult Mysteries for phenomenology and missive content, Government for political mechanics.

-* Creating lore: The nature of Imperial authority, what the Emperor perceives, the relationship between inner experiencing thing and outer apparatus
+* Creating lore: What the Emperor perceives, the relationship between inner thing and outer apparatus, the Young One and the burning object
-* Writing fiction: Scenes involving Imperial missives, characters interpreting the Emperor's communications, the vel-kerith orders
+* Writing fiction: Scenes involving Imperial missives, characters interpreting the Emperor's communications, the vel-kerith orders, hapax terminology

 **The First Whorl**

 The innermost administrative zone operates under severe temporal compression, where bureaucrats age decades while centuries pass outside.
-This document explains temporal compression mechanics at different depths, describes named locations within the Whorl, and catalogs temporal phenomena including self-encounters and fixed shadows.
+First Whorl content is now fully integrated into the Inner City Arcology document.
+It explains temporal compression mechanics at different depths, describes named locations within the Whorl, and catalogs temporal phenomena including self-encounters and fixed shadows.
 It describes the Black Door, what happens when it opens, and profiles specific occultants including Tariq.
-Consult it when writing any scene set in the First Whorl or involving occultants.
+Consult Inner City Arcology when writing any scene set in the First Whorl or involving occultants.
+Consult Guide - Writing Inner City for tone and style.

 * Creating lore: Temporal compression mechanics, what locations exist within the Whorl, how ancient infrastructure functions
 * Writing fiction: Any scene set in the First Whorl, self-encounters, fixed shadows, the Black Door, occultant daily life